-Described in Chambers Global 2012 as a "real star," Michael Jacobs is one of the most well-known and respected trial lawyers in the United States.
-In 2012, he served as co-lead counsel in the year's two highest-profile intellectual property battles.
-Many of the world's leading companies call on Mr. Jacobs to lead trial teams in their most complex litigation.
-He has represented information technology and life sciences companies in more than 35 patent lawsuits, often prevailing at early stages of the dispute.
+Many of the world's leading companies call on Michael Jacobs to lead trial teams in their most complex litigation.
+In 2012, he served as co-lead counsel in the year's two highest-profile intellectual property battles, including a high-profile smartphone case leading to a jury verdict of over $1 billion.
+He has represented information technology and life sciences companies in more than 100 patent lawsuits, often prevailing at early stages of the dispute.
+Chambers has described him as a “real star” and a “pillar of the Silicon Valley patent litigation community.”
 Mr. Jacobs is the co-founder of the firm's Intellectual Property Practice Group, and currently heads its Life Sciences Practice Group.

 Mr. Jacobs' work in several landmark cases has helped to shape the laws governing emerging technologies.
 Early in his career, he led the technical team that represented Fujitsu in its landmark operating system software arbitration with IBM.
 He represented the motion picture industry in the On Command Video case, which established that on-demand video systems require a license under copyright's public performance right.
 Mr. Jacobs represented Novell in the widely reported SCO v.
 Novell Linux litigation, prevailing in a bench trial on Novell's multi-million dollar claims, defeating SCO's $200 million claim in a three-week jury trial, and defending those results on appeal in the 10th Circuit.
 He also represented Autodesk in the Vernor v.
 Autodesk case, which established that copyright's first sale doctrine does not immunize the re-sale of licensed software.